1921–1928 Newport, Kentucky steel strike: Strike

 On October 5, 1921, workers at Andrews Steel Co. began the strike after voting in favor the day before.

 The main contention for workers was not the reduction in wages.
 But instead the company's refusal to recognize the union locals for those in the unskilled labor section of the Newport Rolling Mill.
-Union members made a statement in December tthey were willing to take a cut in wages, but wouldn't return under an open shop plan.
+Union members made a statement in December they were willing to take a cut in wages, but wouldn't return under an open shop plan.
 The two mills the proposal would effect employed more than 2,000 workers together.

 On November 30, the company threatened that they would fire any employee who refused the new proposed wage and open shop.
 The letter began as follows:

 "This letter is for you and your family, to be discussed at your home...
 We would like you to give it full consideration.
 We feel that you, yourself, right down in your own heart would like to see this mill run like it used to five or ten years ago as one happy family, instead of the unrest we have had in the past three years."